 You may think that dual-rank RAM automatically outperforms single-rank RAM because of its greater volume and density of RAM.
 However, the memory controller, the digital circuit that manages the exchange of data with the RAM module, can only access one rank at a time.
 This is irrespective of how many ranks of memory are present.

 This means that single-rank RAM can have an advantage as the memory controller deals with a single set of memory chips and does not have to run through sequential ranks to access the data it needs.

 Multi-rank memory can increase its efficiency by using rank interleaving, a process where the second rank does not become redundant but undergoes its refresh cycle while the memory controller accesses the first rank.
 The pipelined refresh cycles are key to reducing memory response times and overall latency and give dual-rank RAM a performance advantage.

 With fewer memory IC chips on board, single-rank RAM consumes less energy and generates less heat, making them potentially more stable than dual-rank RAM.
-This stability makes them a preferred RAM format for overclocking, the practice of running the clock rate of CPU at a higher rate than the manufacturer specification.
+This stability makes them a preferred RAM format for overclocking, the practice of running the clock rate of the CPU at a higher rate than the manufacturer’s specification.